-Replacement and maintenance parts may be obtained through N. R. Murphy Limited by providing us with the exhauster Serial number and a description of the component that you require and if possible the exhauster shaft diameter or bearing size.
+Replacement and maintenance parts may be obtained through N. R. Murphy Limited by providing us with the equipment Serial number and a description of the component that you require.
 Due to the custom built nature of many of our products, we maintain files on every piece of equipment we sell.
 If further information is required please contact the N. R. Murphy Limited or your Technical Representative.